-The lectures will be excerpted from my memoir Thoughts of a Reformed Computer Scientist: On the Nature of Real and Artificial Intelligence, available on Amazon.
-(Note: The ebook version can't be read on a standard Kindle, only the Kindle app on a computer, tablet, or phone.)
+The lectures will be excerpted from my forthcoming, autobiographical book What We Were Thinking: My 60 Years in Computer Science.
 It will overview people and projects I worked with and the evolution of my attitudes about computers.
-There will be questions and discussion.
+Time and technology permitting, there will be questions and discussion.

 James H. Morris is a Professor Emeritus of Computer Science and Human-Computer Interaction at Carnegie Mellon University.
 He received a Bachelor's degree from Carnegie Tech, and an MBA and Ph.D. in Computer Science from MIT.
-He taught at the University of California at Berkeley.
+He taught at the University of California at Berkeley where he contributed to some important underlying principles of programming languages: continuations, module invariants, and lazy evaluation.
+He was a co-discoverer of the Knuth-Morris-Pratt string searching algorithm.
 For ten years he worked the Xerox Palo Alto Research Center where he was part of the team that developed the Alto System, a precursor to today's personal computers.
 From 1983 to 1988 he directed a joint Carnegie Mellon-IBM project that developed a prototype university computing system, Andrew.
 From 1992 to 2004 he served as department head, then dean in the School of Computer Science.
 He held the Herbert A. Simon Professorship of Human Computer Interaction from 1997 to 2000.
 He was the dean of the Silicon Valley campus from 2004 to 2009.
 He was a founder of MAYA Design, a consulting firm specializing in interactive product design.
 He also founded Carnegie Mellon's Human Computer Interaction Institute, Robot Hall of Fame, and Silicon Valley Campus.